Key takeaways

 5. Average order value (AOV)

-Do you want to know the average amount of money each customer spends on your site?
+Do you want to know the average amount of money each customer spends at your online store?
 You can find that out with this metric.

 How to track it?